 It is thought that smallpox first appeared 10,000 BC in Africa.
-Ancient Egyptian scrolls dating back as early as 3,000 BC tell of a disease exhibiting characteristics and symptoms very much like those of smallpox.
+Ancient Egyptian scrolls dating back as early as 3,000 BC tell of a disease exhibiting characteristics and symptoms very much like those that would be recognized of smallpox today.
 Mummified remains dating 1570 – 1085 BC carry pock marks indicative of smallpox.
 The skin and face of the mummified body of Pharaoh Ramses V, who died about 1140 BC, are scarred with a rash and lesions that bear witness to ravages brought about by smallpox.
 Sanskrits that correspond to this time period describe an outbreak of a characteristically similar pox disease in present-day India.
 It is thought that Egyptian merchants contributed to the spread of this disease to India.
 The Muslim conquest of Spain in the 7th century introduced the disease in Spain.
 The time period from the twelfth to fourteenth centuries saw intensive Crusade activity and movement of expeditions across Europe and the Middle East which further spread the disease across Europe.
 The Spaniard invasion of South America in the 15th century introduced smallpox epidemics that decimated the flourishing Aztec and Incan Empires of the time.
 By the 16th Century, smallpox was becoming a major killer.
 As much as 90 percent of the native American Indian populations were thought to have been wiped off by it.
 By the end of the 18th Century, the disease was killing 400,000 Europeans a year and had spread as far as Australia.
 Anywhere where populations grew sufficiently to sustain endemic transmissions, the Speckled Monster raged invincibly.

 Smallpox is a member of the orthopoxvirus family, most of which cause zoonotic infections.
 It is thought that smallpox was accidentally transmitted to human hosts some 12,000 years ago when the disease jumped from domesticated cattle to humans.
 Smallpox is carried by two strains of the variola virus, Variola major and Variola minor.
 Variola minor is the less severe variant, historically responsible for a 1 percent mortality rate, as opposed to its Variola major counterpart that was, typically, responsible for a much greater mortality rate of 30 %.
 Variola minor is a milder form of smallpox, manifesting in a milder rash and a milder systemic reaction.
-Variola major, on the other hand, is a much greater culprit, that culminates, in the severest of cases, in hemorrhagic bleeding.
+Variola major, on the other hand, is a greater culprit, culminating, in the severest of cases, in hemorrhagic bleeding.
 Most frequently however, Variola major manifests in ordinary smallpox, typified by an pre-eruptive phase of malaise, fever, and headache followed subsequently, a few days later, by an eruptive phase of oropharyngeal macules that spread and evolve into the characteristic pustules that so define smallpox.
 Concomitant with the development of lesions is a maculopapular rash that first appears on the face, forearms, and hands, and then progressively develops throughout the body.
-Sweeping fluid and electrolyte loss resulting from these lesions leads to renal failure.
+Sweeping fluid and electrolyte loss resulting from these lesions, ultimately, leads to renal failure.
 Concomitant complications include massive skin loss, hypotension, eye infection, and secondary infections.

-It wasn’t until 1796 that the next major blow against the Speckled Monster would be delivered.
+It wasn’t until 1796 that the next major advance against the Speckled Monster would be delivered.
 Edward Jenner had realised that milkmaids and dairy workers who had worked with cows and developed cowpox, a much milder form of smallpox and one that is far less dangerous, did not develop smallpox.
 Jenner began experimenting with this purported relationship between cowpox and smallpox and to test this hypothesis, he performed routine inoculations.
 He collected data from 28 cases, each of which represented instances where previously acquired cowpox resulted in protection against smallpox.
 Results seemed to confirm such a prediction.

 In one particular instance in May 1796, a young milkmaid by the name of Sarah Nelms had visited Jenner in his office.
 Jenner noted the cowpox lesions on her hands and arms.
 This spurred Edward Jenner to carry out his crucial experiment, perhaps one that would be considered quite unethical by today’s standards.
 He extracted cowpox fluid from a sore on the milkmaid’s hand and, on May 14th 1796, injected it into an 8-year-old farm boy by the name of James Phipps.
 Six weeks later, Jenner deliberately injected the boy with fluid from a smallpox sore from one of his very ill patients and recorded: “No disease followed.”